-Just as Jefferson had to secure the sea lanes for trade in the 19th century, Americans may have to secure the information lanes for the free flow of data in the 21st.
+Just as Jefferson had to secure the sea lanes for trade in the 19th century, we must secure the information lanes for the free flow of data in the 21st.
+Otherwise we appease mercantilist nations by letting them violate international law, and the situation grows worse.
 Ideally the issues can be resolved in the context of trade negotiation.
-If not, we can appease mercantilist nations by letting them make polices that violate international law and go along with it, disrespecting the agreements we sign.
 Alternatively, we can create a better regime which becomes so popular that the rest of the world joins it, isolating the mercantilists.
 Or we can fight.
 This is not to suggest a military war, but a war in the court.